 I was raised by two loving parents who never went to college, but my dad still achieved his lifelong dream of becoming a successful airline pilot.
-My mom also lived her dream, which was being a stay at home mom.
-We had a very comfortable life, and my dad flew for almost 30 years before he retired.
-But he never lost sight of how lucky he was.
+Through it all, he never lost sight of how lucky he was.
 The man never even graduated high school.

 I imagine most parents that were a part of the silent generation raised their kids this way.
 Unfortunately, it left people like me with a narrow view of success.
 That’s not necessarily a bad thing, but it did keep me from considering goals that seemed outside of my reach.